-The T2 and F75 saw several similar model variants including a "Limited Edition" LE model with camoflage color scheme and an all black "Special Edition" SE model.
+The T2 and F75 saw several similar model variants including a "Limited Edition" LE model with camouflage color scheme and an all black "Special Edition" SE model.
 These models featured extra settings and dual coil packages.
 There were unfortunately both hardware and software bugs that saw sub-variants produced of each model.
 The was another version in 2014, a "Limited Edition 2" or Ltd2 model with digital filtering designed to reduce electrical interference issues along with other extra features.
-Finally, the T2 has been reissued as the T2 Classic with the original green color scheme for a reduced price of only $499 in 2016.
-The original F75 has also been reduced to only $599 but the Limited Edition versions of both models are still more expensive.
+The T2 has been reissued as the T2 Classic with the original green color scheme for a reduced price of only $499 in 2016.
+Finally, Teknetics released the T2 Ltd as a single coil package with a pinpointer in 2018 and called it the T2+.

 |Technology||Induction Balance (IB)|

 |Transmit Frequency||13 kHz|